Buying a Condo in Thailand? Here’s Why You Shouldn’t

 If trends continue to develop as they do, Thailand is trapped in a situation where economic stagnation is a near certainty.

-This begs the question: do you want to invest in a country where the supply of real estate is increasing while there is going to be downward pressure on demand?
+This begs the question: do you want to invest in a country where the supply of real estate is increasing while there’s downward pressure on demand?

 Thai Condo Values Are Too High

-Let’s be blunt here, Thailand is not some far-flung territory which offers something that no other country can compete with.
-It’s in the center of one of the most dynamic and population-dense areas of the world.
+Let’s be blunt here, Thailand isn’t some far-flung territory that offers something no other country can compete with.

 Yet, if you go to Bangkok, it’s very difficult to find a condo in the city center for anything less than $7,000 per square meter.
 That’s especially true if you’re seeking a location within easy walking distance of a BTS station.